Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Understood."
 Daniel stood up.
 "Well, this was our last scheduled jump today so I hope it turns out to be worth the trip."

 "Yeah.
 I’ll be here ‘fer a couple days most likely.
-Oh, as an aside...if *you* ever become the most biggest warlord in the history of ever, make *sure* ‘yer staff can think on their feet.
+Oh, as an aside... if *you* ever become the most biggest warlord in the history of ever, make *sure* ‘yer staff can think on their feet.
 I can’t even say how much I’m thankful I can do dumb shit like this an’ get advice without much worry.
 I think I’mma hunt a werne an’ make ‘em all jerky for this, I bet they’re angry."

 "Still a big leap, stranding yourself on a backwater like Akyawentuo for a couple days in search of advice.
 You obviously respect Yan a lot."